Take the chapter quiz before and after you read this chapter.

 2-21 Is immunisation safe?

 Yes.
 Serious complications of immunisation are rare.
-However, mild fever and irritability are common, especially 6 to 12 hours after DPT immunisation.
+However, mild fever and irritability are common, especially 6 to 12 hours after DTaP immunisation.
 A mild fever, irritability and slight rash are common about a week after measles and MMR immunisation.
 These mild side effects can be treated with paracetamol (Panado) 6 hourly for 4 doses if needed (2.5 ml if under 1 year and 5 ml if 1 to 5 years).
 The benefits of immunisation are far greater than the risks.
 Therefore, as many infants as possible should be fully immunised.

 - There is no evidence that immunisation increases the risk of cot death.